randomtest2378/open-genmoji/lora/README.md

-	"model": "black-forest-labs/FLUX.1-dev", // HuggingFace path of base model "huggingface": "EvanZhouDev/open-genmoji", // Your own HuggingFace repo, optional "name": "flux-dev", // The name of your LoRA file "metaprompt": "open-genmoji", // The name of your metaprompt file "description": "Original Open Genmoji finetune.
+	"model": "black-forest-labs/FLUX.1-dev", // HuggingFace path of base model "huggingface": "EvanZhouDev/open-genmoji", // Your own HuggingFace repo, optional "name": "flux-dev", // The name of your LoRA file "metaprompt": "open-genmoji", // The name of your metaprompt file (do not include .md or .json) "description": "Original Open Genmoji finetune.
 Trained on Apple Emojis w/o Skin Tone Variants." // Nice and short description of your model (< 100 characters)
 }
 ```